richgel999/uap_resources/oescsler.md

 bodies subsequently recovered?
 Were they human?

-The investigation begins as top military officials caucus to delineate the options .
-The White House must be notif ied.
+The investigation begins as top military officials caucus to delineate the options.
+The White House must be notified.
 Top military specialists are called in to identify components, materiel construction, and determine a power and propulsion source.
 Medical Officers are required to identify any biological